 I know what you’re thinking!

-That’s true, a great speaker doesn’t need slides but a wise one may still consider using them.
+It’s true of course, a great speaker doesn’t need slides but a wise one may still consider using them.

 Each visual will be very carefully considered and crafted and will carry very few words.